RachappaB/my-data-science-setupandtry/README.md

 - Make sure Docker is running before you execute the script.
 - If there are any issues with the setup or installation, refer to the Docker documentation or troubleshoot based on the error messages you receive.

----

-This `README` provides a detailed, structured guide for setting up the environment, making it clear for others or for yourself in the future.